Cxm211/RustMap/README.md

 #  2. Scaffolding Boilerplate Generation (example of bzip2)

-> The following operational instructions can be executed in the Docker image `rustmap-feasibility-study.tar.gz` available on [zenodo](https://zenodo.org/records/10433166).
-The operational code is present in both this repository and the Zenodo Docker image.
+> The following operational instructions can be executed in the Docker image https://hub.docker.com/repository/docker/cxm211/rustmap/general
 >